mark-smits/CSD3/Teensy/README.md

 Teensy code for ChimeTime can be found here.
 To connect in MAX MSP load the COM port the Teensy is connected to.
-Output values range from -127 to 127.
+Output values range from 0 to 256 with 127 representing zero, the MPU6050 being flat and upright.
+Piezo triggers pass a single 1 followed by 0 when triggered.
 Hardware connections can be found in the Teensy code or in the pdf schematic.

 Contents: